MXWXZ/JaneStreet_ETC/README.md

 # JaneStreet_ETC 2019 in Shanghai
-Our team name is Drax, and we won the first price in the first section!
+Our team name is Drax, and we won the first prize in the first section!

 You can learn the strategy we used which are simple from the code.